PGMacDesign/video-trimmer/README.md

 Customize whether the Progress loading bar when loading Bitmap Thumbnails should be indeterminate or not:
 **setShouldProgressBarBeIndeterminate(boolean)**

+Customize the minimum required Size (In Kilobytes) required for a video to be valid.
+(Useful for poorly transcoded videos or invalid ones)
+**setMinimumViableVideoSizeInKb(long)**

 Mention your own path to save trimmed videos:
 **setDestinationPath(StringPath);**